DCC-EX/Support-Doc/Setup & Configure a Wemos Mega2560 ESP8266 WiFi On Board.md

 xxx.xxx.x.xxx IP Address and Port 2560 to the new DCC++EX Command Station.

-4) Set your Smartphone WiFi to the same local SSID you entered into the DCC++EX config.h file Start your Smart Phone Engine Driver App and enter the XXX.XXX.X.XXX IP address assigned in the Arduino Serial Monitor above and Port 2560.
+4) Set your Smartphone WiFi to the same local SSID you entered into the DCC++EX config.h file Start your Smart Phone (Andriod) Engine Driver App and enter the XXX.XXX.X.XXX IP address assigned in the Arduino Serial Monitor above and Port 2560.

 If the Engine driver fails to connect the first time with the Command Station just press the Mega's red Reset button and try the IP / Port connection again.